thunderndwind/ITI_cpp_OOP/Lab2/Lab2_readme.md

 ## Objectives:

-- Learn about c++ class.
+- Learn about C++ class.
-- Practice with c++ class costructors and destructor.
+- Practice with C++ class costructors and destructor.
 - Understand and implement the concept of Singleton in Object-Oriented Programming (OOP).
 - Implement Stack with classes.